 Where to eat

 Český Krumlov is full of medieval inns known for their dark wooden furniture and selection of spit-fired meats.
-For fresh trout by the river and cups of cinnamon or almond mead (hot or cold) served in a rustic, intimate atmosphere try Krčma U Dvou Marií.
+For fresh trout by the river and cups of cinnamon or almond mead (hot or cold) served in a rustic, intimate atmosphere, try Krčma U Dvou Marií.
 Visit the 13th-century candlelit catacombs of the Old Inn Hotel for traditional Czech cuisine with a side of Gothic charm.
-At Cikánská Jizba (Gypsy Tavern) your meal will likely be accompanied by live folk music.
+At Cikánská Jizba (Gypsy Tavern), your meal will likely be accompanied by live folk music.
 Cafe Laibon is a vegetarian oasis in a sea of carnivorous competitors.
 Delicious soups, a staggering list of teas, and innovative entrees make it a winning choice for lunch.

-Cikánská Jizba (Dlouhá 31; main dishes 100-240 CZK; Open3pm-midnight Mon-Sat) At ‘The Gypsy Room’ there’s live Roma music at the weekends to go with the menu of meaty Czech favourites.
+Cikánská Jizba (Dlouhá 31; main dishes 100-240 CZK; Open3pm-midnight Mon-Sat) At ‘The Gypsy Room’, there’s live Roma music at the weekends to go with the menu of meaty Czech favourites.

 Krčma v Šatlavské (Horní 157; main dishes 120-250 CZK) Nirvana for meat lovers, this medieval barbecue cellar serves sizzling platters in a dark labyrinth illuminated by candles and the flickering flames of open grills.

 Hospoda Na Louži (Kájovská 66) Nothing’s changed in this wood-panelled beer parlour for almost a century.
-Locals and tourists pack Na Louži for huge meals and tasty dark beer from the local Eggenberg brewery.
+Locals and tourists pack Na Louži for huge meals and a tasty dark beer from the local Eggenberg brewery.